simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-challenges-crypto-bank_heist/index.md

 title: "HackTheBox - Challenges - Crypto - Bank Heist"
 date: 2020-10-07
 draft: false
+toc: true
-description: "A comprehensive guide to solving the "Bank Heist" Crypto challenge on HackTheBox.
+description: "A comprehensive guide to solving the Bank Heist Crypto challenge on HackTheBox.
 The challenge involves decoding a T9 or Multitap cipher text using Decode.fr and an atbash cipher text using CyberChef to reveal the flag.
 A must-read for aspiring cyber security professionals and anyone looking to enhance their skills in cryptography."
 tags: ['HackTheBox', 'Challenges', 'Crypto', 'Call', 'Bank Heist', 'Multitap', 'Atbash']
-toc: true
 ---

 # HackTheBox - Challenges - Crypto - Bank Heist